 Psychotria nervosa, wild coffee, is an excellent small shrub that can be grown as a screen, a short hedge, or just to fill in a shady location.
 The glossy, bright green textured leaves, white flowers and vivid red fruits attract butterflies to sip the nectar of the flowers and birds to dine on the fruit.
 Wild coffee may be grown in shade to full sun.

 Hamelia patens, known as fire bush, is one of the absolutely best plants for attracting wildlife to your garden.
-Ours is the native species which is loved by nectaring butterflies, thirsty hummingbirds, and other songbirds which eat the fruits.
+Flowers are loved by nectaring butterflies, thirsty hummingbirds, and other songbirds which eat the fruits.
+Do not purchase “dwarf,” “African” or other named varieties, as these are not native to South Florida.
 Plant a fire bush in your yard – our wildlife is depending on it!

-Tetrazygia bicolor, one of our most ornamental native shrubs, may be seen in pinelands or persisting in hammocks as a small tree.
+Tetrazygia bicolor, the West Indian lilac, is one of our most ornamental native shrubs.
+These beauties may be seen in pine rocklands or persisting in hammocks as a small tree.
 Distinctive leaves have three to five longitudinal ribs.
 Young leaves are pink.
 Butterflies visit the showy white flowers which are produced in large terminal racemes during the summer, followed by black fruits in the late fall.
 Butterflies visit the flowers.
 The fruits are much sought after by birds.
 It should be grown in full sun.
 It is best grown in an area without supplemental irrigation.
 It does not tolerate pruning.

 Suriana maritima, bay cedar, a fine-textured, spreading shrub, has gray- or yellow-green, downy leaves clustered at ends of the branches.
 Small yellow flowers usually appear nestled among the soft leaves during spring and early summer.
 It grows near the shore, where high winds, shifting sands, and salt spray sculpt it into interesting shapes.
 Plant in a bright, sunny location.